MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/createtab.md

 # createTab (JavaScript API Reference) for Dynamics 365 Channel Integration Framework 2.0

  >[!NOTE]
- > Use this API only when the focused session is either the home/default session or it belongs to the provider.
+ > Use this API only when the focused session belongs to the provider or if it is the home or default session.

 Creates a tab in a focused session and returns the unique identifier of the created tab.